SpektraSystems/Azure-Arc-for-Kubernetes/06-Enforce-GitOps-using-Azure-Policy.md

    ![](./images/arc-0051.png)

-3. All deployIfNotExists and modify policy assignments with non-compliant resources are included on the **Policies to remediate** tab and data table. **Click on a policy with resources that are non-compliant**.
+3. All deployIfNotExists and modify policy assignments with non-compliant resources are included on the **Policies to remediate** tab and data table. **Click on “[Preview]:Deploy GitOps to Kubernetes cluster” policy**.
 The New remediation task page opens.

    ![](./images/arc-0045.png)